Pattern-Projects/volunteer-fsf-project/README.md

 - `feature` branch is tested with Django TestCase for pass standard
 - `feature` is broken into stages, tests are written for each stages
 - Stages are developed until they pass stage tests
+- Good time to commit to git
+- When all stages are complete:
-- On all stages complete feature branch is tested with `coverage` to ensure high level of test coverage
+    - feature branch is tested with `coverage` to ensure high level of test coverage
     - `feature` branch is ready to merge with develop branch

 ### Styling
 Bootstrap CSS is added to the project through a CDN link in the base.html <head> tag.